-Several papers have attempted to find J_2 invariant relative motion between two spacecraft.
-The most popular method for finding these orbits is to set the differential mean orbital elements equal to zero using Gauss's variational equations (GVEs) to propagate the change in each spacecraft's orbital elements.^{6-9} Breger et al.10 found partial J_2 invariant orbits using the state transition matrix17 and optimized the motion for minimum drift and fuel.
-Then, Breger and How11 developed new linear time varying relative equations of motion and applied an online, model predictive controller to these dynamics.
-The methods developed by using GVEs and mean orbital elements are limited by the fact that they are designed for formations of ten or fewer spacecraft; however, the number of spacecraft in a swarm as well as the limited capability of each spacecraft creates several problems, which these controllers were not designed to handle.
-Mainly, the number of possible collisions scales quadratically with the number of spacecraft so in a swarm of thousands of spacecraft there are hundreds of thousands of possible collisions.
-This makes path planning and control a much more difficult problem.
+Several papers have attempted to find $J_2$ -invariant relative motion between two spacecraft.
+The most popular method for finding these orbits is to use differential mean orbital elements and Gauss's variational equations (GVEs) to minimize the secular drift between two spacecraft. $^{6-8,10}$ Breger et al. $^{11}$ found partial $J_2$ -invariant orbits using the state transition matrix $^{19}$ and optimized the motion for minimum drift and propellant.
+Then, Breger and $\text{How}^{12}$ developed new linear time varying relative equations of motion and applied an online, model predictive controller to these dynamics.
+However, the methods developed by using GVEs and mean orbital elements do not address the possibility of collisions between the spacecraft.
+For only two spacecraft, collisions can be accounted for by using the work of D'Amico and Montenbruck. $^{24}$ In this method, the spacecraft are set so that the differential eccentricity and inclination vectors are parallel, which results in collision-free motion in the projected x-z plane.
+However, this method cannot be effectively applied to swarms (hundreds to thousands of spacecraft) because this collision avoidance condition would require the computation of differential eccentricity and inclination vectors for all pairs of spacecraft.
+Since the number of pairs of spacecraft scales quadratically with the number of spacecraft, this results in hundreds of thousands to millions of possible pairs that need to have this collision avoidance condition satisfied.

-In this paper, swarm keeping means maintaining relative distances between multiple spacecraft in the presence of disturbances and ensuring that collisions do not occur.
-The swarm keeping methods considered in this paper are motivated by four increasingly more realistic and complex dynamic models: (i) linearized dynamics given by the HCW equations, (ii) Keplerian dynamics with spherical Earth assumptions, (iii) exact dynamics with J_2 ,18 and (iv) exact dynamics with J_2 and atmospheric drag (derived in Appendix A-B).
-Furthermore, regardless of which model is used to motivate the swarm keeping method, each method is evaluated using dynamic models (ii) and (iii), except in Section V where atmospheric drag is considered and dynamic model (iv) is used.
+In this paper, swarm-keeping means maintaining relative distances between multiple spacecraft in the presence of disturbances and ensuring that collisions do not occur.
+The swarm-keeping methods considered in this paper are motivated by four increasingly more realistic and complex dynamic models: (i) linearized dynamics given by the HCW equations, (ii) Keplerian dynamics with spherical Earth assumptions, (iii) non-linear dynamics with $J_2$ , and atmospheric drag (derived in Appendix A-B).
+Furthermore, regardless of which model is used to motivate the swarm-keeping method, each method is evaluated using dynamic models (ii) and (iii), except in Section V where atmospheric drag is considered and dynamic model (iv) is used.

-The main contribution of this paper is the investigation of various methods of swarm keeping and using numerical simulations to show the effectiveness of each method.
-Energy matching conditions are introduced in Section IV as a method for swarm keeping with respect to J_2 influence.20 Energy matching is shown by simulation, in the presence of J_2 , to provide collision free swarm motion for several hundred orbits with only a single initializing burn by each agent.
-Related work has found other conditions that prove J_2 invariance under certain restricted orbits.6-10 In comparison, simulations in Section IV suggest that energy matching provides a powerful method to minimize both swarm drift rate and the collision rate across a wide range of reference orbits regardless of altitude, eccentricity, and inclination.
-A main contribution of this paper is to identify energy matching as a very effective approach to swarm keeping.
-In Section V, a multi-burn guidance method is developed and implemented which extends the energy matching method so that it is effective in the presence of atmospheric drag in addition to J_2 .
-The collision free equations and multiburn guidance method are designed specifically to address the major concerns of spacecraft swarm GN&C, including collision avoidance and fuel efficiency.
+The main contribution of this paper is the investigation of various methods of swarm-keeping and using numerical simulations to show the effectiveness of each method.
+Energy-matching conditions are introduced in Section IV as a method for swarm-keeping with respect to $J_2$ influence.
+Energy-matching is shown by simulation, in the presence of $J_2$ , to provide collision-free trajectories for the swarm over several hundred orbits with only a single initializing burn by each agent.
+Related work has found other conditions that show $J_2$ invariance between two spacecraft but do not address the possibility of collisions.6-8,10,11 In comparison, simulations in Section IV suggest that energy-matching provides a powerful method to minimize both swarm drift rate and the collision rate across a wide range of reference orbits regardless of altitude, eccentricity, and inclination.
+A main contribution of this paper is to identify energy-matching as a very effective approach to swarm-keeping.
+In Section V, a multi-burn guidance method is developed and implemented which extends the energy-matching method so that it is effective in the presence of atmospheric drag in addition to $J_2$ .
+Additionally, the potential use of the $J_2$ -invariant trajectories in a feedback controller is discussed.
+The collision-free equations and multi-burn guidance method are designed specifically to address the major concerns of spacecraft swarm GN&C, including collision avoidance and propellant efficiency, in the presence of $J_2$ and drag.